Hatamleh/cypress_visual_regression_test_vdb_sample/README.md

 * Compare a snapshot for a specific element.
 * Compare a snapshot for a full page.

-But in both cases and when we use our command, and run the project for the first time, then Cypress will save all the snapshots inside [snapshots folder](cypress/snapshots)
+But in both cases and when we use our command and run the project for the first time, then Cypress will save all the snapshots inside [snapshots folder](cypress/snapshots)
-And these images will be our base images that cypress will compare to in the comming runs.
+And these images will be our base images that cypress will compare to in the coming runs.

 #### Compare snapshot for am element: